andrewwyatt/homelab/README.md

 Configuring additional instances is simple once the first instance is online.
 To bring up a worker instance, perform the following steps after generating SSL keys for each server.

 1. Deploy a virtual machine matching the specs for a Chef server
-2. On the master server, add the lab_management::chef\_server role to the server's auto-generated primary role.
+2. On the master server, add the provisioned_services::chef\_server role to the server's auto-generated primary role.

 The system should provision itself with Chef, and then download all of the environments, roles, data bags, and cookbooks from Chef instance it is connected too.
 The default behavior is to sync every time the Chef client executes on the node.
 This behavior will continue with Chef instances connected to these Chef instances and downstream instances of those as well.